sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 Since most desktop or mobile processors have less than 64 cores, it is better to take a look at the graph with linear scale.
 Each line below the diagonal represents 10% more of serialisation.
 So if the application just has 10% of serialisation and it is running on 16 cores then the speed-up is just a little better than factor of six.

 {::comment} Convert/Create new SVG image
-{% include figure.md name='amdahl_lin' caption="Amdahl's Law linear scale" %}
+{% include figure.md name='amdahl_lin' caption="Amdahl's law linear scale" %}
 {::/comment}
 ![Amdahl's Law](figures/amdahl_lin.png){:height="40%" width="40%"}
 Amdahl's Law Linear Scale

 So Amdahl's law has a huge impact.
 Serialization doesn't mean only locking on a mutex.
 Serialization can mean sharing the same memory or sharing the same address bus for the memory, if it is not a NUMA architecture.
 Sharing the same cache line or anything that is shared within the processor starts to bend that curve down and it bends down rapidly, even an atomic bends that curve down.

-An often used model for implementing exclusive access to an object by multiple threads is this:
+This is an often used model for implementing exclusive access to an object by multiple threads:

 {% include figure.md name='05-traditional_locking' caption="Exclusive access by different threads" %}